newrelic/newrelic-lambda-cli/README.md

 #### Update Integration

 Updates the New Relic log ingestion function to the latest version.
 Existing ingestion function parameters will retain their values, unless you specify different values on the command line.
+By default, installs the license key secret, if it is missing.

 ```bash
 newrelic-lambda integrations update